onefoursix/streamsets-scale-out-table-partition-processing/README.md

 ### Step #2: Create a Job Template for the JDBC Multitable Consumer Pipeline

-Create a Job Template for the JDBC Multitable Consumer pipeline that exposes the pipeline's parametes:
+Create a Job Template for the JDBC Multitable Consumer pipeline that exposes the pipeline's parameters:

 <img src="images/template-params.png" alt="template-params" width="700"/>